NREL/torc/docs/tutorials/manual_job_dependencies.rst

 examples/manual_job_dependencies.json5``.
 You can run the Python and Julia workflows by running the commands through Python or Julia, e.g., ``python examples/manual_job_dependencies.py``.

-The rest of the steps would be identical to the other tutorials.
+The rest of the steps are identical to the other tutorials.